Skip to content

 FieldWhat it shows

-ContextTokens used / model limit.
-Useful to predict context cuts.
+ContextTokens used / model limit

-SpeedAverage tokens/s during generation.
+SpeedAverage tokens/s during generation

 Additional Instructions & Variables